Language selection

 Canada sets its sights on the Moon

-About one-fifth of the size of the ISS, the Gateway will serve as a science laboratory, a testbed for new technologies, and a hub for operations and exploration missions to the lunar surface.
+About one-fifth of the size of the ISS, Gateway will serve as a science laboratory, a testbed for new technologies, and a hub for operations and exploration missions to the lunar surface.
 The new outpost will enable astronauts to easily travel to the lunar surface to conduct cutting-edge scientific research and test new technologies.

 The well-being of crews is essential to the success of longer-term missions to more distant destinations.
 Studies conducted on the Moon and the outpost will build a deeper understanding of possible health effects of cosmic radiation and solar storms on astronauts outside Earth's protective magnetic field.